Will diatomaceous earth kill ants?

 • They have exceptionally strong muscles in their jaws.

-Will Diatomaceous earth kill ants?
+Will diatomaceous earth kill ants?

-In addition to the effectiveness of diatomaceous earth (DE) against wasps, cockroaches, moths and many other flying insects, DE will kill ants, including carpenter ants and fire ants.
-Diatomaceous earth is made up of the fossilized remains of tiny aquatic organisms called diatoms.
+DE is made up of the fossilized remains of tiny aquatic organisms called diatoms.
 These diatoms have sharp, pointed, knife-like surfaces that scrape an ant’s razor-thin exoskeleton and stick to it like burrs as it walks through the powder.
-This scratching, scraping, and sticking cuts through the ant’s cuticle, removing oils and fats from its exoskeleton (its defense and protection), thus causing the ant to dry out and die from dehydration.
+This scratching, scraping and sticking cuts through the ant’s cuticle, removing oils and fats from its exoskeleton—its defense and protection—and causing the ant to dry out and die from dehydration.

 For this to happen, all an ant has to do is walk through the seemingly powerless powder.
 An ant will willingly do such, as the DE seems to pose no threat.
-As the ant marches its way across, the tiny dust particles (of the DE) will cling to its legs and its body.
+As the ant marches its way across, the tiny dust particles (of the DE) cling to its legs and its body.
 Now, its death is imminent.
 It is only a matter of time.

-Dr. Killigan's Dust to Dust Non-Toxic Insect Powder is a safer and more effective alternative to diatomaceous earth for insect control.
-Dust to Dust is proven to have kill times up to 50% faster than diatomaceous earth.
+TipDr.
+Killigan's Dust to Dust Plant-Powered Insect Powder is a safer and more effective alternative to DE for insect control, with proven kill times up to 50% faster.
+The advanced formula—utilizing essential-oil nanotechnology and fine silica particles—penetrates the waxy outer layer of insects and attacks their nervous systems.

 Can ants develop resistance against poison?

-Ants can develop resistance against poison, but they cannot develop resistance against DE, as DE does not kill through a chemical process.
-It kills through a physical process.
-In addition, DE is a naturally occurring substance, primarily composed of silica, which is found in sedimentary rock (in the earth’s crust).
-Silica, a mineral in nature, is a component of everything from sand and rocks to plants and humans.
+In addition, DE is a naturally occurring substance—primarily composed of silica— which is found in sedimentary rock (in the earth’s crust).
+Silica—a mineral in nature—is a component of everything from sand and rocks to plants and humans.

 It’s important to note that ants can build up a resistance to any poisons or any chemicals that you may have used in the past.
 This is because they are able to develop systems to survive the poison.
 Their immunity to the poisons depends on: